Brock Lesnar Should Be In Jail According To UFC Fighter

 - WWE News: Randy Orton Says Brock Lesnar ‘SummerSlam’ Match Pissed Him Off

-This is Mark Hunt’s chance to prove that he is still a viable contender in the UFC, something that was questionable after he failed to beat Brock Lesnar at UFC 200.
+This is Mark Hunt’s chance to prove that he is still a viable contender in the UFC; something that was questionable after he failed to beat Brock Lesnar at UFC 200.
 This is his chance to show that his fists can talk as much as his mouth has this last year.

 Meanwhile, Brock Lesnar returns to the ring for the WWE in a match at WrestleMania 33 in April.